 Textile artist George-Ann Bowers has created artwork for exhibition and commission for more than 30 years.
 Her formal training includes early studies at the California College of Arts in Oakland, as well as Fiberworks Center for the Textile Arts and Pacific Basin School of Textile Arts in Berkeley, California.
 More recently, she has studied fiber sculpture with Carole Beadle at the College of Marin in Kentfield, CA.

 Bowers exhibits her nature-based work in venues throughout the United States, as well as internationally.
-In 2005, her kimono piece “Striation” was selected for exhibition in the 5th Triennial International Textile Art Exhibition in Tournai, Belgium.
-Recent international appearances include exhibitions in Toronto, the UK, and China, in the 8th and 9th “From Lausanne to Beijing” International Biennale Exhibitions.
-She finds inspiration during frequent adventures in the outdoors, and has been an Artist-in-Residence at Crater Lake National Park, Oregon, Acadia National Park in Maine, the Grand Canyon, and at Denali National Park, Alaska.
-Her woven and felted piece “It’s Complicated” reflecting her experiences in the park can now be seen in the Denali Park Visitor Center.
+International appearances include exhibitions in Belgium, Toronto, the UK, and China, in the 8th and 9th “From Lausanne to Beijing” International Biennale Exhibitions.
+She finds inspiration during frequent adventures in the outdoors, and has been an Artist-in-Residence at Crater Lake National Park, Oregon; Acadia National Park in Maine; the Grand Canyon; and at Denali National Park, Alaska.
+Her woven and felted piece “It’s Complicated” reflecting her experiences at Denali can now be seen in the Denali Park Visitor Center.